 - If you are still having issues and for all technical support please email email@example.com with details of the problem and information about your device (e.g. iPhone 8 running iOS 12.2).

 - If the audio button goes back to WHITE: this indicates a problem with your device.
 Is the sound working on other apps?
 If there is no sound coming from your other apps:

 What kind of phone or computer do I need to use CommDoc?

-CommDoc has been developed by Northern Territory General Practice Education (NTGPE) in consultation with clinics, communities, doctors, cultural educators and interpretive services.
+CommDoc has been developed by Northern Territory General Practice Education (NTGPE) in consultation with clinics, communities, doctors, cultural educators, interpretive services and Elearn Australia.

 Community Consultation Language App